CSCfi/csc-user-guide/docs/apps/namd.md

 ## License

 CSC has obtained a Computing Centre [license](https://www.ks.uiuc.edu/Research/namd/license.html), which allows usage for non-commercial research.
-For commercial use, contact (namd@ks.uiuc.edu) See also acknowledging usage below.
+For commercial use, contact `namd@ks.uiuc.edu`.
+See also acknowledging usage below.

 ## Usage